 Note: More famous movie scenes are chronicled in part two and part three of the “Famous Moments, Famous Movies” series.

 Box Office Champs: The Real Top Ten Movies Of All Time

 You may know that Star Wars: The Force Awakens is the all-time domestic box office champ at $936 million.
 But when you adjust for inflation, it’s actually #11.
 What’s in the top ten?
-This hour-long presentation looks at the real top ten highest-grossing movies of all time, including why they were hits in the first place and how they’ve endured through the years.
+This hour-long presentation looks at the real top ten highest-grossing movies of all time after you adjust for inflation.
+Clips and images, as well as a discussion of why these were hits in the first place and how they’ve endured through the years, highlight this fun and engaging presentation.
 You may be surprised at what’s on the list!

 When Oscar Gets It Wrong: Best Picture Winners That Should’ve Lost, And The Movies That Should’ve Won

 Is Ordinary People better than Raging Bull?
 Is How Green Was My Valley better than Citizen Kane?
 According to the Oscars, yes!
 This hour-long presentation examines the politics, voting patterns, and cultural influences that led the Academy to overlook movies we now consider classics.